Fatigue is a common complaint. Often, the fatigue is transient

 I'm currently deployed in Iraq and was browsing on your website during some down

 time.
-I'm interested in one or two of your Energy/Fatigue products that could
+I'm interested in one or two of your Energy and Fatigue supplement

 really be of use to me over here.

-A. As far as fighting fatigue, we would
+As far as anti fatigue supplements, I would

 mention a few: